skilld-labs/zen/README.txt

      For example, copy zen/zen.css and rename it as zen/foo/foo.css.

-  6. Edit the template.php and theme-settings.php files in your sub-theme's folder; replace ALL occurances of "SUBTHEME" with the name of your sub-theme.
-However, do not replace occurances of "subtheme".
+  6. Edit the template.php and theme-settings.php files in your sub-theme's folder; replace ALL occurances of "STARTERKIT" with the name of your sub-theme.

-     For example, edit zen/foo/template.php and zen/foo/theme-settings.php and replace "SUBTHEME" with "foo".
+     For example, edit zen/foo/template.php and zen/foo/theme-settings.php and replace "STARTERKIT" with "foo".

   7. Log in as an administrator on your Drupal site and go to Administer > Site building > Themes (admin/build/themes) and enable your new sub-theme.